Bowl Me Over

 • Related Recipes

-This Tuna Noodle Casserole recipe is pure comfort food!
+This delicious Tuna Noodle Casserole recipe is pure comfort food!
 It's made using simple pantry ingredients that you keep on-hand.
+It's an affordable meal that even your pickiest eaters will gobble up!

 Everyone needs a simple recipe like this to put together because it's all about pantry staples.
 It's a great meal when you don't know what to cook and don't feel like going to the store.
 Look in your pantry and refrigerator, I bet you'll have everything you need!

-The end result is an easy tuna casserole recipe that's perfect for busy weeknights meals!
+The end result is an easy tuna casserole with a crispy, crunchy topping!
+It's great for busy weeknight meals!

 Photo of ingredients needed to make this recipe, with print overlay.